sh224wg/L3/README.md

 1.0.0

 ## Vision
-The vision behind this project is to create an accessible means to scrape websites and save the information.
+The vision behind this project is to create an accessible and efficient tool for web scraping that allows users to easily extract and save information from websites.
+By providing a simple CLI interface, the project aims to make web scraping accessible to both technical and non-technical users.
+The tool is designed to handle a wide range of HTML elements, ensuring comprehensive data extraction for various use cases such as data analysis, research, and content aggregation.

 ## Installation
 1. Ensure that you have node.js and npm installed on your machine.
 You can verify this by running: